Yarrabilba

 What types of infrastructure projects are impacting the suburb of Yarrabilba?

-Infrastructure development impacting the suburb of Yarrabilba spans multiple sectors including Transport & Logistics, Communities, Precincts & Urban Renewal, and Education & Training, among others.
+Infrastructure development impacting the suburb of Yarrabilba spans multiple sectors including Transport & Logistics, Education & Training, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting the suburb of Yarrabilba?

-Infrastructure investment analysis indicates substantial capital deployment exceeding $24.5 billion in projects that will impact the extended area.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $23.1 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate the suburb of Yarrabilba vicinity.

 How does the suburb of Yarrabilba's infrastructure development compare to other areas?